Bases-loaded intentional walk part of Angels’ win over Texas

 Corey Seager joins Barry Bonds in 1998 and Josh Hamilton in 2008 in being given first base with the bases full.
 Hamilton’s free pass was also called by Maddon, who was then managing the Tampa Bay Rays against the Rangers.

-Maddon visited with Warren, who had walked his only previous batter to load the bases in the fourth inning, then signaled that Los Angeles wanted to walk Seager.
-That scored Charlie Culberson and put Texas ahead 4-2.
+Maddon visited with Austin Warren, who had walked his only previous batter to load the bases in the fourth inning with one out, then signaled that Los Angeles wanted to walk Seager, the two-time All-Star who joined Texas this season on a 10-year, $325 million contract.
+Charlie Culberson scored to put Texas ahead 4-2.

+Maddon called his visit to the mound “a Hallmark kind of moment.”

+“I thought by walking Seager there, of course, just trying to stay out of a big blow,” Maddon said.
+“And also just to stir the group up, quite frankly.

 Mitch Garver followed with a sacrifice fly to the warning track, and Warren later balked in Marcus Semien to make it 6-2.
 The Angels answered with a five-run fifth that included Ohtani’s second homer to lead 7-6.